ihumphrey/Xi-cam/docs/source/guiPlugin.md

     'Y': GUILayout(yWidget),}
 ```

+This creates two stages, X and Y, in your GUIPlugin.
 When clicking the Demo plugin on the top of the main window, you would see:

 > Demo | X | Y | &uarr;

-For example, if we
+[//]: <> (For example, if we
 have a GUIPlugin called MovieEnhance, we could break apart its user work flow
 into separate but related components.
 MovieEnhance could be broken down into
 a user workflow where the user can view the raw images and select a
 region-of-interest, "enhance" the region-of-interest, then crop for a final
 enhanced product image.
 These steps can be represented by stages: Examine,
-Enhance, Crop.
+Enhance, Crop.)

 ### GUI Layouts

+The GUILayout class represents a layout of widgets to use in a GUIPlugin stage.
 The main window in Xi-cam is organized in a 3 x 3 grid.
-The GUILayout class represents a layout of widgets to use in a GUIPlugin stage.
 These cells in the grid are named according to their positions in the grid:
 center, top, bottom, left, lefttop, leftbottom, right, righttop, rightbottom.